pbougue/tartare/documentation/functional_description/workflow.md

     * __stop_area__ : The stops.txt file will be extract from the exported file, renamed as <coverage_id>_stops.txt and published on the required url.

+## Manual actions
+Several actions can be done manually :
+- Forcing a coverage export
+- Forcing a contributor export
+- Fetching a specific data source and saving it if it's a new data.
+- Getting a specific file made through the contributor export.

 ## Failures during workflow.
 If there is a fail, only one retry will be tempted again, 180 secs after.
 If this retry also fail, Tartare stops there and send an email.